kn0ll/powrpc/README.md

 If you happen to come across this project, I have only opened it for feedback and published it for testing.
 Sans experimentation I would advise against installing this.

 ## Features
-- **Type-Safe**: A smart client ensures you are sending the correct parameters to invoke a remote function.
+- **Type-Safe**: A smart client provides strong typing for your APIs.
-- **Ergonomic**: Transpile-time reconciliation means there is no development-time tooling or file watching.
+- **Ergonomic**: Transpile-time reconciliation means there is no development-time tooling, code generation, or file watching.
 - **Framework Agnostic**: Batteries included, but handlers can be created for any TypeScript HTTP server.
 - **Declarative**: Default handlers are declarative, making it simple to test your APIS and reason about them.
+- **Portable**: The same APIs can be served by Express, Next.js, or more.

 ## Integrations
 - Next.js